LYNN SERAFINN is an author and genealogist specialising in the families of the Trentino, Italy, where her father was born.

 Hi.
 I’m LYNN SERAFINN, genealogist at Trentino Genealogy.

-I am a bestselling author and genealogist specialising in the families of Trentino, and writer of the regularly featured column ‘Genealogy Corner’ for Filò Magazine: A Journal for Tyrolean Americans.
+I am an author and genealogist specialising in the families of Trentino, and writer of the regularly featured column ‘Genealogy Corner’ for Filò Magazine: A Journal for Tyrolean Americans.

 I was born in Brooklyn, New York, but have lived in England since 1999.
 I live in Bedford, not too far away from my beautiful and talented daughter, her husband, and my two grandsons. 🙂